magento/devdocs/guides/v1.0/install-gde/install/install-cli-uninstall-mods.md

 5. Takes the store out of maintenance mode.

-For example, to restore a file system backup, enter the following commands in the order shown:
+For example, to restore a code (that is, file system) backup, enter the following commands in the order shown:

 *	Display a list of backups: